 (2) Contact TekWizard; we can check your Mac to establish whether the blackmailer's claims are likely to be true or not.
 If they are not, you're safe and only need to ensure your Mac is protected from possible future attacks.
 We can help you secure your Mac from possible attacks in the future and, if the blackmailer's claims are true, we can help you secure evidence that will support a police investigation.

 (3) If the blackmailer already has naked photos of you, you should contact the police.
 Even if their claim is false, you can also report the matter to the police, although as malicious eMails go out by the millions, it's likely that the police can only log the report and not locate the blackmailer.

 Remember that you do not need to be embarrassed about talking to TekWizard regarding this kind of attack.
 Surveys show that the vast majority of people have accessed porn sites, and many do so regularly.
 Many people find it exciting to swap naked pictures of each other and assume that the person they are sending those photos to will never show them to anyone else.
 In short, it's "normal" for people to watch porn and/or swap nude images, so don't feel ashamed if you have done so too.

 Rule of thumb: Never send any photos or videos of yourself that, if they were shown to other people, would really upset you.
 That way, you can't be blackmailed even if someone else does obtain copies.

-This service costs only £80 and should take around two hours.
+This service costs only £50 and should take around an hour.
 If it takes longer, we charge nothing more.

-Click here to book a convenient time for me to carry out this work.
+Click here to book a convenient time for us to carry out this work.